MindeKing/TipsModAutoLang/README.md

   (One major issue with wanting to implement a batch processing system is you can\
 only provide one set of pre/suffixes and reference keys per operation of the\
-script, and it's be a lot of work to try getting around that for a feature that\
+script, and it'd be a lot of work to try getting around that for a feature that\
-likely nobody would even use or need to use in the first place.)
+likely nobody would even use or even need to use in the first place.)
 </details>

 ## Development and Debug Settings: